Last Updated on: 19th October 2023, 02:32 pm

 Do Hermit Crabs Get Stressed?

-Think about the journey your hermit crab has taken to your home.
-It would have started life roaming free on the beach with its friends as hermit crabs are social and live in large groups.
-It would then have been subjected to the following:
+Think about the journey the hermit crab has had to your home.
+It’ll have started life roaming free on the beach with others because hermit crabs are social animals who live in large colonies.

-How To Tell if Your Hermit Crab is Stressed
+How To Tell If Your Hermit Crab Is Stressed

-- Hiding constantly, whether within the shell or buried under the substrate
+- Hiding constantly, whether within the shell or buried under the substrate.

-- Refusing to eat, drink, or bathe
+- Refusing to eat, drink, or bathe.

 Can Hermit Crabs Die from Stress?